Driver in custody after deadly OKC crash

-OKLAHOMA CITY, Okla.
-(KFOR) – A driver was taken into custody Sunday afternoon after allegedly running a stop sign that caused a crash that killed one person and sent several others to the hospital in Oklahoma City according to police.
+OKLAHOMA CITY (KFOR) – A driver was taken into custody Sunday afternoon after allegedly running a stop sign that caused a crash that killed one person and sent several others to the hospital in Oklahoma City according to police.

 | MORE LOCAL NEWS > Police search for 2 suspects in shooting at OKC hotel >